 - Every day talk to 5 local business owners that may be tenants in occupation.
 Drop in your business card.
 Ask about leasing and premises needs.
 Find out what their leasing requirements may be and when the lease that they have now is to expire.
 Asking questions is quite an easy process; make your notes as you proceed.

 - Review your market for the best listings or best properties.
 These good quality properties should be a feature of your prospecting model.

 - Project leasing on new developments will bring you multiple commissions over time.
 Look for the new developments that are being considered by the planning office currently.

 - Find the landlords that have portfolios currently and see if they have vacancy challenges to deal with.
 Become a solution for filling vacancies.
-Have lots of tenants on your books.
+Have lots of tenants in your books.

-- As a general rule, lease documentation should be done by the landlord’s solicitor.
+- As a general rule, lease documentation should be done by the landlord’s solicitor or property attorney.
 You are the negotiator that gets the terms of the agreement on paper.
 The solicitor does the rest.
 Don’t confuse your role; you are a negotiator and not a ‘paper pusher’.
 You are there to close the deals; that’s what you should be good at.

 It has been said that the best commercial real estate salespeople are or have been excellent leasing specialists.
 It is that background in leasing that helps them to understand the bigger picture of the property and its performance.
 When it comes time to sell the property, that knowledge helps a lot.